 Symptoms of CRS may include:

 You’ll stay in the hospital during the first few days of the infusion part of the Blincyto cycle.* This allows your doctor to monitor you for serious side effects, such as CRS.
-To help lower your risk for CRS, your doctor may prescribe a corticosteroid, such as dexamethasone, in the following situations:
+To help lower your risk of CRS, your doctor may prescribe a corticosteroid, such as dexamethasone, in the following situations:

 • before your first Blincyto infusion in each dose cycle